 - The respondent shall also endorse one copy of the reply along with documents to the applicant.

-- If the defendant admits a part of the liability, the bank can request DRT for passing interim order for the admitted amount & pursue the balance dues.
+- If the defendant admits a part of the liability, the bank can request DRT to pass an interim order for the admitted amount & pursue the balance dues.

 - The Presiding Officer is responsible for ordering injunction or stay for appointment of Commissioner/ Receiver for issuance of a garnishee order or for passing orders for attachment before judgment.

-- The recovery officer shall, on receipt of the recovery certificate issues notice to certificate debtors and giving 15 day time for payment of the amount specified in the recovery certificate.
+- The recovery officer shall, on receipt of the recovery certificate issue notice to certificate debtors and give 15 days for payment of the amount specified in the recovery certificate.

 - Arrest and detention of the defaulter;

 The application made to the Tribunal shall be dealt with by it as expeditiously as possible and endeavour shall be made by it to dispose of the application finally within 180 days from the date of receipt of the application.

 On receipt of an appeal, the Appellate Tribunal may, after giving the parties to the appeal, an opportunity of being heard, pass such orders thereon as it thinks fit, confirming, modifying, or setting aside the order appealed against.
 DRAT shall send a copy of every order made by it to the parties to the appeal and the concerned Tribunal.